-Popular Tanzanian musician, Mrisho Mpoto has produced a song entitled "A Debt of Courtesy" in partnership with PCI Media Impact to encourage his fellow Tanzanians to protect elephants from illegal poaching practices.
-Along with this music video, the My Wildlife - My Community project aired a 25-episode radio drama entitled "Temboni," which encourages ending poaching for more sustainable livelihoods through entertainment and dialogue.
+Popular Tanzanian musician, Mrisho Mpoto has produced a song entitled "A Debt of Courtesy" in partnership with PCI Media Impact to encourage fellow Tanzanians to protect elephants from illegal poaching practices.
+Along with this music video, the My Wildlife My Community project aired a 25-episode radio drama entitled "Temboni," which encourages the end of poaching for more sustainable livelihoods through entertainment and dialogue.

 Poaching is a cultural problem that requires a cultural solution.
 Shifts in attitudes are necessary and result only from community-driven discussion.
-Mpoto is a trusted figure and big celebrity in the country and the song's catchy lyrics encourage reflection in a non-threatening way.
-His music generates dialogue around the needed behavior changes while reminding listeners of their love for elephants.
+Mpoto is a trusted figure and big celebrity in the country and his music generates dialogue around the needed behavior changes.
 The radio drama emphasizes the importance of wildlife and models positive behavioral change.